 NEWS

-Coming soon!
 The second joint exhibition between Feral Arts and the Ropewalk in which I have five screenprints and one collagraph.
 I hope you can find the time to visit.

 I have a collagraph print in this exhibition